 Always remember to add references to any images you used that were not your own, and any papers that you have cited.
 Even if the font size is small, it is expected to be there.

 Before you decide to get your poster printed it is so important to get a review of your work.
 You have now looked at it for so long and agonised over the smallest detail that you cannot see the wood for the trees, and could miss typos or difficult to read sentences.
 Or you may think a graph or summary is very clear, but someone else has no idea what you are talking about!
-It is a good idea to get someone who is familiar with your area of work to review the poster and someone who isn’t.
+It is a good idea to get someone who is familiar with your area of work to review the poster presentation and someone who isn’t.
 They will probably have different comments or thoughts on it and it is good to get varied perspectives.

 I always like to print the poster on A4 (or larger if possible) as you will always spot something you have missed on your screen review.

-5. Pitch it!
+6. Pitch it!

-Although this isn’t a presentation you still have to be able to ‘sell’ yourself and the work so have in mind what you want to say.
+Although this isn’t a presentation you still have to be able to ‘sell’ yourself and the work, so have in mind what you want to say.
 Think of it as a 60-second pitch/presentation and always invite people to ask questions or for some feedback.